Shawus/Text_Sentiment_Classification/README.md

 We consider to use BERT based models to handle this project.
 ### BERT
 As the Transformer architecture presented by the paper [Attention is all you need](#Attention-is-all-you-need).
 You can comprehense BERT is the Encoder of Transformer.
-Regarding the pre-trainig process of BERT, there are two techniques worth to mention, Masked Language Modeling (Masked LM) and Next Sentence Prediction (NSP).
+Regarding the pre-training process of BERT, there are two techniques worth to mention, Masked Language Modeling (Masked LM) and Next Sentence Prediction (NSP).

 - **Masked Language Modeling（Masked LM）**
 BERT was trained by masking 15% of the tokens with the goal to guess them.